Come into my head

 “Didn’t you hear?
 There’s a serial killer on the loose” I said trying my best not to glow as I said it.

 “I heard” she said with a ringing tone in her voice like it jumped and fell down a well.
+I didn’t bother asking her about it.
+I doubt she’d know anything or even care to know.
+The only way it would even enter her realm at all would be if they found the heads in a meat packing truck that was double parked.
 “You sure you don’t want to go the mall or something, all that work on the prom and you haven’t bugged me for a dress or shoes.”

 “Who says my friends won’t all be in the library?”
 They weren’t, Paul was at basketball practice and Wendy was probably at a salon somewhere getting her nails ‘did’.